vivikaing/ArchiSmartCity/README.md

 2. Download the latest version of ArchiSmartCity [ArchiSmartCity](https://github.com/vivikaing/ArchiSmartCity)

 3. Set up ArchiSmartCity.

-3.1 In the Eclipse's Package Explorer find the target file, "com.archimatetool.editor.product/archi.target", and open the file in the Eclipse Target Editor.
+* In the Eclipse's Package Explorer find the target file, "com.archimatetool.editor.product/archi.target", and open the file in the Eclipse Target Editor.

-3.2 In the editor, at the top-right, click "Set as Active Target Platform".
+* In the editor, at the top-right, click "Set as Active Target Platform".
 NOTE - in some cases this may read "Reload Target Platform"

-3.3 Eclipse will download all the required dependencies.
+* Eclipse will download all the required dependencies.
 The progress can be seen in the lower right part of the status bar.
 NOTE - it can take some time.

 4. Run ArchiSmartCity from Eclipse

-a.
-In Eclipse's Package Explorer find the product file, "com.archimatetool.editor.product/archi.product", and open the file in the Eclipse Product Configuration Editor.
+* In Eclipse's Package Explorer find the product file, "com.archimatetool.editor.product/archi.product", and open the file in the Eclipse Product Configuration Editor.

-b.
-In the editor, click "Launch an Eclipse Application in Debug mode" (bottom left of the editor).
+* In the editor, click "Launch an Eclipse Application in Debug mode" (bottom left of the editor).

 For more details on the installation of Archi tool, please visit [Archi Wiki](https://github.com/archimatetool/archi/wiki) and [its Configuration](https://github.com/archimatetool/archi/wiki/Running-and-Debugging-Archi)